LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/testing/310_hamcrest.md

 # Custom Matchers

-Referenced classes are part of the project `io.github.leoniedermeier.utils`.
+Referenced classes are part of the project `io.github.leoniedermeier.utils` (<https://github.com/LeoNiedermeier/io.github.leoniedermeier.utils/tree/master/src/main/java/io/github/leoniedermeier/utils/test/hamcrest>).

 ## The TransformingMatcher Class
-The `io.github.leoniedermeier.utils.test.hamcrest.TransformingMatcher` applies a `Function<T,R>` to the initial value and calls a
-`Matcher<R>` for the transformed value (note that the `TransformingMatcher` is a `Matcher<T>` ).
+The `TransformingMatcher` applies a `Function<T,R>` to the initial value and calls a `Matcher<R>` for the transformed value (note that the `TransformingMatcher` is a `Matcher<T>` ).

 ~~~java